uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 We'll identify the pixels on the grid using two values, (*x*, *y*), where *x* is the distance across from the left, and *y* is the distance up from the bottom.
 The bottom left pixel below is (0, 0), and the top right one is (19, 19).

-On the following grid, try to draw these straight lines by filling in pixels in the grid:
+Try to draw these straight lines by clicking on pixels in the following grid:

 - from  (2, 17) to (10, 17)
 - from  (18, 2) to (18, 14)